 Université Grenoble Alpes & Institut Universitaire de France

-Author Note: The preparation of this work was partly funded by a French National Research Agency ”Investissements d’avenir” program grant (ANR-15-IDEX-02) awarded to Hans IJzerman; PRIMUS/20/HUM/009, APVV-17-0418, and NPO Systemic Risk Institute (LX22NPO5101) grants awarded to Ivan Ropovik.
+Author Note: The preparation of this work was partly funded by a French National Research Agency ”Investissements d’avenir” program grant (ANR-15-IDEX-02) and a grant from the MIBODA project both awarded to Hans IJzerman; PRIMUS/20/HUM/009, APVV-17-0418, and NPO Systemic Risk Institute (LX22NPO5101 funded by European Union – Next Generation EU) grants awarded to Ivan Ropovik.
+The preparation of this work was also funded by Swansea University Strategic Partnerships Research Scholarships (SUSPRS) in 2019, awarded to Dr Gabriela Jiga-Boy from School of Psychology, Swansea University.
 Our OSF page can be found at https://osf.io/6wpav/.
-The funding sources had no role in the study design, collection, analysis or interpretation of the data, writing the manuscript, or the decision to submit the paper for publication.
+The funding sources had no role in the study design, collection, analysis, or interpretation of the data, writing the manuscript, or the decision to submit the paper for publication.
+It covered funding for a joint PhD degree awarded by Swansea University (UK) and Universite Grenoble Alpes (France).

 Abstract